d3dc/react-flying-saucer/README.md

 &nbsp;

-A zero-config extension to `create-react-app` for scalable single-page apps with functional react.
+A simple extension to `create-react-app` for scalable single-page apps with functional react.
+Giving you everything a framework would; using only next generation JavaScript features.

 **features:**